Design Architecture Everyday cuts a woodsy retreat for two lovers of all things Danish

 When they first saw their house in 2013, the homeowners fell in love with its proportions, and its face.
 They were immediately drawn to the red brick, 1900s bay-and-gable facade, and it was the one thing the couple knew they wanted to keep.
 The Parkdale building’s cottage-small, stained-glass front porch belied the larger square footage and the big yard out back.

 The home’s previous owner had split the building into several apartments, which meant a large reno job ahead.
 But the couple was undaunted, confident that they could turn it into their dream home.
-Self-professed design addicts, they trawled the web until they came across a project by brother-sister duo Antoine and Melanie Morris, and their partner David Long from Design Architecture Everyday, which had transformed a suburban bungalow in Mississauga into a rural, Scandinavian retreat.
+Self-professed design addicts, they trawled the web until they came across a project by brother-sister duo Antoine and Melanie Morris, and their partner David Long from Design Architecture Everyday, which had transformed a suburban bungalow in Mississauga into a rural, Scandinavian modern house.
 Its serene interior and quiet facade immediately struck a chord.

 They hired the firm to gut and rebuild their turn-of-the-century house into an elegant, contemporary space with a distinct Nordic feeling.
 From its nesting-doll bedroom structure on the second floor to the surprisingly spacious ledges that line its windows (each is a reading nook unto itself), the entire home is imbued with hidden volumes that are barely visible both from the outside and in, including a clean-lined back addition clad in matte black aluminum.
 The house-within-a-house structure upstairs was originally meant to work as three rooms with pitched ceilings, but Antoine carved out more space by making the ceilings flat, allowing for a future loft space accessible by a ladder.
 The master bedroom and spa-like bathroom are boldly of equal size, separated by a barn door.